Find a CBT Therapist

 ABCT’s Champions of Evidence-Based Psychological Interventions

 This award recognizes outstanding individuals who have shown exceptional dedication, influence, and social impact through the promotion of evidence-based psychological interventions, and who have thereby advanced the mission of ABCT.
-Importantly, the goal of the award is to identify individuals who translate the impact of research into community health and well-being beyond the scope of typical research and clinical job requirements.
-Nominations of state, city, and local community leaders and partners are strongly encouraged.
-Champions may not be members of ABCT at the time of their nomination.
+The primary goals of this award are:

 The Champions program is our chance to show gratitude for important on-the-ground work.
-Nominees will be reviewed in June and October by the Dissemination and Implementation and Stakeholder Engagement Committee (DISEC), and those meeting criteria will be forwarded to the ABCT Board of Directors for approval.
-Recipients will be notified by the ABCT President, and their names and photographs will be posted on the ABCT website, along with the rationale for their recognition.
+Nominees will be reviewed in May and September by the Dissemination Implementation and Stakeholder Engagement Committee (DISEC), and those meeting criteria will be forwarded to the ABCT Board of Directors for approval.
+Recipients will be notified by the ABCT President, and their names and photographs will be posted on the ABCT website, along with their accomplishments as champions.
 Each year’s champions will also be acknowledged at our annual awards ceremony at the ABCT convention.
 Champions will also be invited to engage with ABCT through linkage with researchers and opportunities to share their expertise by giving talks, serving on panels, or contributing to publications.

 How to Nominate